openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

    ```
    * For Windows, use an archiver your prefer.

-   The package is unpacked to the destination directory and the following subdirectories are created:
+   The package is unpacked to the destination directory and the following files and subdirectories are created:
-      * `bin` — Snapshot of the `bin` directory from the OpenVINO installation directory.
+      * `setupvars.sh` — copy of `setupvars.sh`
-      * `deployment_tools/inference_engine` — Contains the Inference Engine binary files.
+      * `runtime` — Contains the OpenVINO runtime binary files.
       * `install_dependencies` — Snapshot of the `install_dependencies` directory from the OpenVINO installation directory.
       * `<user_data>` — The directory with the user data (IRs, datasets, etc.) you specified while configuring the package.
 3. For Linux, to run inference on a target Intel® GPU, Intel® Movidius™ VPU, or Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, you need to install additional dependencies by running the `install_openvino_dependencies.sh` script: